David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 The reason I worked so hard to get GPT-oss working on this project was because I could immediately tell it was a _significant evolution_ in local model training.
 The agentic loop consumed 100's of hours testing, requiring a new set of tests each time the model was changed, so I was glad to learn about the 'routing' to replace it.

 Since GPT5 has been teaching me, I'll hand over for the explanation!
+GPT, please also add the new Sandbox & Persistence features.
 Over to you again GPT:
 ---
 ### 🚦 Passes vs Agentic Loops